haraldng/omnipaxos-website/content/en/blog/partial-connectivity/index.md

 ![Network errors](images/partition.png)

 This situation is distinct from the standard assumption of network partitions, where servers are either part of one partition or another.
 In partial connectivity, two connected servers may have differing views on the status of their peers.
 In the partial connectivity example, servers B-E all observe that server A is alive but are unaware of each other’s status.
 These inconsistent views can lead to serious issues where protocols become unable to progress.
-Let's examine these issues in three particular scenarios: the quorum-loss scenario, the constrained-election scenario, and the chained scenario
+Let's examine these issues in three particular scenarios: the quorum-loss scenario, the constrained-election scenario, and the chained scenario.

 ### Quorum-Loss Scenario